meskill/mystic-light-browser-cinema/native-app/README.md

 By specifying this options you may control what will be output to the logs files.
 To figure out how to specify this env refer to [tracing_subscriber](https://docs.rs/tracing-subscriber/0.3.15/tracing_subscriber/struct.EnvFilter.html#directives) documentation and look for the available targets below.
 This env should reside under `System Variables` not `User variables` as all of the apps are running from the administrator account, not user.

 > After adding/changing env value you have to restart Mystic Light Browser Cinema service.
-It might be done through `Services` panel in Windows - just find the service, open context menu and pick up restart
+It might be done through `Services` panel in Windows - just find the service, open context menu and click restart

 The most important targets in logging are:
 - mystic_light_browser_cinema - logs from the app itself